winston0410/glory/README.md

 ## Difference between `nano-css` and `camouflage`

-This library is a folk of `nano-css`, with the following difference:
+This library is a fork of `nano-css`, with the following difference:

 - `renderer.put()` is no longer the default.

+- `rendere.pfx` is default to `''`.

+- `hydration()` add-on can handle hydration for basic rules, at-rules and keyframes.

-- Handle array values without needing `array` add-on.
+- Handle values in array without needing `array` add-on.

 ## Contribution